jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   (13) prescribing that any thing, or class of thing, is, or is not, a high-altitude vehicle or high-altitude payload—
     (a) for all purposes of this Act or for the purpose of any specified provisions of this Act; or (b) in specified circumstances:
+  (13A) prescribing that any thing, or class of thing, is, or is not, ground-based space infrastructure—
+    (a) for all purposes of this Act or for the purpose of any specified provisions of this Act; or (b) in specified circumstances:
+  (13B) prescribing, in relation to GBSI, that any act, or class of act, is, or is not, an operation of GBSI—
+    (a) for all purposes of this Act or for the purpose of any specified provisions of this Act; or (b) in specified circumstances:
+  (13C) prescribing that any activity, or class of activity, is, or is not, a regulated activity—
+    (a) for all purposes of this Act or for the purpose of any specified provisions of this Act; or (b) in specified circumstances:
   (14) prescribing the space objects that must be registered, who must register those objects, and the manner of registration:
   (15) providing for the keeping of the register, including processes for amending the register:
   (16) providing who may access the register and the fees for accessing the register:
-  (17) imposing a levy on holders of licences and permits under this Act for the purpose of recovering all or part of the reasonable direct and indirect costs of administering this Act:
+  (17) imposing a levy on holders of licences, permits, and authorisations under this Act for the purpose of recovering all or part of the reasonable direct and indirect costs of administering this Act:
-  (18) specifying the licensees and permit holders, or classes of licensees or permit holders, who are liable to pay the levy:
+  (18) specifying the licensees, permit holders, and authorisation holders, or classes of licensees, permit holders, or authorisation holders, who are liable to pay the levy:
-  (19) providing for the exemption from fees, in whole or in part (including, without limitation, if a person makes applications together for more than 1 type of licence or permit):
+  (19) providing for the exemption from fees, in whole or in part (including, without limitation, if a person makes applications together for more than 1 type of licence, permit, or authorisation):
   (20) specifying the levy, or how the levy or rates of levy are calculated:
   (21) specifying when and how the levy is to be paid:
   (22) prescribing fees and charges payable in respect of any matter under this Act or the manner in which fees and charges may be calculated:
   (23) consistent with the purposes of this Act, providing for exemptions from, or waivers or refunds of, any fee, levy, or charge payable under the regulations, in whole or in part, in any class of case:
-  (24) prescribing any measure consistent with the purpose of this Act that, in relation to activities or proposed activities of licensees and permit holders under this Act, is necessary or desirable to—
+  (24) prescribing any measure consistent with the purpose of this Act that, in relation to activities or proposed activities of licensees, permit holders, and authorisation holders under this Act, is necessary or desirable to—
     (a) protect public safety, protect the environment, preserve national security, avoid interference with space or terrestrial telecommunications; or
     (b) comply with New Zealand’s international obligations:
-  (25) prescribing technical requirements for launch facilities, launch vehicles, high-altitude vehicles, and payloads:
+  (25) prescribing technical requirements for launch facilities, launch vehicles, high-altitude vehicles, payloads, and ground-based space infrastructure:
   (26) prescribing the form of infringement notices and infringement offence reminder notices:
   (27) prescribing the requirements for giving notices under this Act or the regulations:
   (28) prescribing the manner in which any thing must be done for the purposes of this Act:
   (29) providing transitional and savings provisions concerning the coming into force of this Act that may be in addition to, or in place of, the transitional and savings provisions in Schedule 1:
   (30) providing for any matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
-(2) Regulations made under this section may provide differently for different types of licence, permit, launch vehicle, payload, launch facility, high-altitude vehicle, or high-altitude payload, or on any other differential basis.
+(2) Regulations made under this section may provide differently for different types of licence, permit, authorisation, launch vehicle, payload, launch facility, high-altitude vehicle, high-altitude payload, ground-based space infrastructure, or regulated activity, or on any other differential basis.
-(3) Before making a recommendation relating to regulations to be made under subsection (1)﻿(5), (11), (12), (13), or (24), the Minister must—
+(3) Before making a recommendation relating to regulations to be made under subsection (1)﻿(5), (11), (12), (13), (13A), (13B), (13C), or (24), the Minister must—
   (a) consult any persons (or representatives of those persons) that appear to the Minister likely to be substantially affected by any regulations made in accordance with the recommendation; and
   (b) have regard to the purposes of this Act.
+(3A) The Minister must not make a recommendation regarding regulations to be made under subsection (1)﻿(5) prescribing conditions relating to the operation of ground-based space infrastructure unless the Minister considers that—
+  (a) the conditions are necessary or desirable in order to give effect to New Zealand’s international obligations; or (b) they are necessary or desirable in order to protect national security or other national interests.
-(4) If the Minister makes a recommendation relating to regulations to be made under subsection (1)﻿(11), (12), (13), or (23), the Minister’s reasons for making the recommendation (including why the regulations are appropriate) must be published together with the regulations.
+(4) If the Minister makes a recommendation relating to regulations to be made under subsection (1)﻿(11), (12), (13), (13A), (13B), (13C), or (23), the Minister’s reasons for making the recommendation (including why the regulations are appropriate) must be published together with the regulations.
 (5) No regulations made under subsection (1)﻿(29) may be made, or continue in force, later than 3 years after the commencement of this section.
 (6) Regulations made under this Act are not invalid merely because they confer any discretion on, or allow any matter to be determined or approved by, any person.
 (7) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).